What is a VPN?

 Frequently Asked Questions

-There isn't one best VPN protocol.
-The "best" protocol is the one that meets your needs.
+There isn’t one best VPN protocol.
+The “best” protocol is the one that meets your needs.
 OpenVPN is great if you want to ensure the maximum amount of security for your communications, but it can also be somewhat slow.
-If you wanted to play an online multiplayer game, you'd be better off with a protocol like IKEv2, since it's less important to hide your activity, but you can enjoy a faster connection.
-WireGuard® shows a lot of promise, but is still reasonably new and hasn't really been tested.
-At PrivadoVPN, we recommend trying different protocols for different tasks, then using the one that works for you.
+If you wanted to play an online multiplayer game, you’d be better off with a protocol like IKEv2, since it’s less important to hide your activity, but you can enjoy a faster connection.
+At PrivadoVPN, we recommend trying different protocols for different tasks, then using the one that works best for you.

 In most cases, no, they are not.
 You can use a VPN in most places on Earth with no legal issues whatsoever.

 There are, however, countries that restrict the use of a VPN, particularly ones that have strict controls on Internet content.
-Frequently, these countries will have a list of approved VPNs that you can legally use, but don't bypass state Internet rules and allow them to watch your connection.
+Frequently, these countries will have a list of approved VPNs that you can legally use, ones that generally don't bypass state Internet rules, and allow them to watch your connection.
 Using an unapproved VPN can result in significant legal consequences, so make sure that the country you're in allows your VPN.

 Pick a Plan and Get Started Immediately